I-TECH-UW/OpenELIS-Global-2/docs/upgrade1to2.md

 ## Migrate Encrypted Values on New Server

+1. `sudo docker exec -it openelisglobal-database psql -Uclinlims -dclinlims`
-1. `SELECT * FROM clinlims.site_information WHERE encrypted = 't';`
+1. `SELECT id, name, value FROM clinlims.site_information WHERE encrypted = 't';`
-1. `record the "value" column for each row`
+1. record the "value" column for each row
 1. `UPDATE clinlims.site_information SET value = '' WHERE encrypted = 't';`
+1. `\q`
-1. `re-add the using the front end once the server is back up and running `
+1. re-add the using the front end once the server is back up and running

 ## Run Liquibase on New Server